 Earthjustice provides for amounts that may be uncollectible on pledged contributions, grants and other receivables.
-After considering such factors as prior collection history, the ability of the debtor to pay, and historical trends, management concluded that an allowance of \$109,734 and \$110,475 was necessary as of June 30, 2016 and 2015, respectively.
-In the years ended June 30, 2016 and 2015, Earthjustice incurred an additional \$844 and \$35,260, respectively, in bad debt expenses as the result of revaluing the longer-term collectability of certain bequests receivable and in redirecting a prior paid bequest to its intended beneficiary.
+After considering such factors as prior collection history, the ability of the debtor to pay, and historical trends, management concluded that an allowance of \$281,240 and \$109,734 was necessary as of June 30, 2017 and 2016, respectively.
+In the years ended June 30, 2017 and 2016, Earthjustice incurred an additional \$355,528 and \$844, respectively, in bad debt expenses as the result of revaluing the longer-term collectability of all pledges receivable and in forgiving certain pledges receivable in prior years.